Vishant121/Daily-DataScience-Practice/README.md

-# ◙ Daily Python Practice
+# ◙ Daily Data Science Practice

 A daily practice repository to improve Python programming skills through consistent problem-solving.
 Each day includes one or more problems solved using Python, along with explanations and notes where necessary.

 ## ◙ Purpose

-- Strengthen Python fundamentals
+- Strengthen Data Science fundamentals
 - Build problem-solving skills
 - Maintain coding consistency
 - Document learning progress